HYDRA-2003/ML-Assignment-2/README.md

 | KNN                 | High accuracy but low recall, showing sensitivity to class imbalance.
 | Naive Bayes         | Balanced but moderate performance due to strong feature independence assumptions.
 | Random Forest       | Improved overall accuracy and AUC, but recall remained low for minority class.                                                           |
-| XGBoost             | Achieved the best overall performance with highest AUC (0.9301) and strong overall performance, providing a good balance between precision and                             recall, making it one of the most reliable models for this task.
+| XGBoost             | Achieved the best overall performance with highest AUC (0.9301) and highest MUC (0.5132) making                           it one of the most reliable models for this task.